 Explanation: Words are separated from each other by spaces, syllables (optional) are separated from each other by full stops.
 There is no additional check whether the transcription symbols have been applied according to convention.
 In particular it is not checked, whether the symbols used are part of the IPA inventory.
 All symbols except for spaces and full stops, are interpreted as words or syllables.

 Example:

-The following segment chain of speaker X is segmented with the segmentation: “DIDA:”IPA: Words and syllables”
+The following segment chain of speaker X is segmented with the segmentation: “”IPA: Words and syllables”

 ... into words (w), syllables (sl), word boundaries (wb) and syllable boundaries (sb):